Embed Code

 Treatment | Cannabis cessation, hot baths and showers |

-Treatments during an episode of vomiting are generally supportive in nature (e.g., hydration).
+The only known curative treatment for CHS is to stop using cannabis.
+Symptoms usually remit after two weeks of complete abstinence, although some patients continue to experience nausea, cyclic vomiting, or abdominal pain for up to 90 days.
+Treatments during an episode of vomiting are generally supportive in nature (one example being hydration).
 There is tentative evidence for the use of capsaicin cream on the abdomen during an acute episode.

 The syndrome was first described in 2004, and simplified diagnostic criteria were published in 2009.